maoratar1/Udacity_SelfDrivingCar/README.md

 A validation loop goes through each element of the validation dataset and uses it to calculate the metrics (eg, accuracy).
 We call **epoch** an iteration of one training loop and one validation loop.

+### Exercise 3 - Keras

+In this exercise, we learn how to leverage the [Keras API](https://www.tensorflow.org/api_docs/python/tf/keras) to create a small neural network.

+The neural network you create should have less than 4 layers, including the output layer.
+This last layer should not be activated.
+Take the time to experiment with different architecture (number of layers, number of neurons) and see how it impacts the results.